 Target sowing rate and seeding rate calculations EX: Sidalcea campestris has 100, 000 seeds/lb and you want 3 seeds/ft = 1.3 PLS lb/ac You have 7.5 acres to seed so you order 10 lbs of seed (rounded) The seed lot has a PLS value of 84% so 1/84% =1.2 bulk lbs = 1 lb PLS.

 You get 12 bulk pounds delivered (10x1.2 = 12) To seed at the desired rate of 1.3 PLS/ac you would need to seed at 1.6 lbs/ac.
 Target Seeding Rates Mixed Species A common target seeding rate for the Willamette Valley is 30 - 60 seeds/sq. ft.
-On a very clean site (sprayed with herbicide two seasons) I achieved good establishment in some areas with a broadcast rate as low as 24 seeds/ft (see sowing methods section below).
+On a very clean site (sprayed with herbicide two seasons) I achieved good establishment in some areas with a broadcast rate as low as 24 seeds/ft2 (see sowing methods section below).
 It is probably better to err on the side of more seeds/sq. ft.
 If the soil is poor and the sowing rate too low, the stand will be inadequate, encouraging weeds.
 However, if the sowing rate is too high, you can create native "lawn" and the forbs will not flower due to high competition for resources.
 Sowing rates will also vary depending on the goal of the restoration.
 Dense vegetation vs sparse, grass dominated vs forb dominated etc. For example, if the goal of the restoration is to create Streaked Horned-lark habitat, the grasses should be sown at a very low rate to provide the needed bare patches used for nesting (but be ready to combat weeds).
-My own experience and the data of others give the following ranges for seeding rates: Drilled Seed: Larger seeded grass species 5 - 10 PLS lbs/acre (lower rates will leave room for forbs); smaller seeded grasses (such as Deschampsia, Koeleria, or Poa) can be sown at a very low rate of 0.5-2 lbs/acre, and forbs 0.5 - 8lb/acre.
+My own experience and the data of others give the following ranges for seeding rates: Drilled Seed: Larger seeded grass species such as Elymus glaucus or Festuca roemeri 5 - 10 PLS lbs/acre (lower rates will leave room for forbs); smaller seeded grasses (such as Deschampsia, Koeleria, or Poa) can be sown at a very low rate of 0.5-2 lbs/acre, and forbs 0.5 - 8lb/acre.
 It is best not to mix grasses and forbs together.
 Early germinating grasses will take up space needed by later germinating forbs.
+Note: There are two species of native grasses Danthonia californica and Achnatherum lemmonii that need 12 weeks stratification so these are should either be drilled alone or broadcast applied.
 Broadcast Seed (see below for methods and cutting agent suggestions): grasses 10 - 15 lb/acre; forbs 4 - 11 lbs/acre.
 I have not found it is necessary to press the seed into the soil since this disturbs the soil and may increase weed issues.
 How Much Seed Do I Need?